jtfirek/Uniswap-V2-Appchain/README.md

 This means that the product K of the reserves of the two tokens in the pool must remain constant.
 This is calculated by balancing the following equation `X * Y = newX * newY`.

 ### Price oracle
-The current exchange rate between tokenA and tokenB not including fees is computed by dividing the reserve assets of tokenA with reserve assets of tokenB.
-This is done in the `price_oracle` function.
+The current exchange rate between an input toke and an output token is determined by the following formula:
 ```
-Price = reserveA / reserveB
+ratio = output / input
 ```
+Divides the amount of tokens in the output pool by the amount of tokens in the input pool and returns a percentage as the result

 ### LP token math
 This is the math that is used to ensure a fair distribution of liquidity provider (LP) tokens based on the amount of liquidity provided.